SmartTokenLabs/TokenScript/doc/design_paper.md

 ### Tokenscript as a solution

 We propose Tokenscript as a solution to overcome the unsolved challenges which prevent to unleash the potential of Tokenization.
+Tokenscript stands for Token Behaviour Markup Language.

 Tokenscript is a program interface for tokenisation.
 It is an XML dialect, descriping the functions provided by the token, the method to render it on the user's interface, it's ERCs token behaviour templates and the javascript needed to construct transactions and render the token.
 It's a tool to simplify the interaction of a token and the user interface.